-Many pet stores carry supplements containing herbs that reduce anxiety, such as Lavender, Valerian Root, Passion Flower and Chamomile.
+Many pet stores carry supplements containing herbs that reduce anxiety, such as Lavender, Valerian Root, Passion Flower, and Chamomile.
 Flower essences are diluted extracts from plants thought to have calming properties.
 One of the more common brands, Rescue Remedy for Pets, is available at many pet and health food stores.
-A few drops can be added to the water bowl to help relax a nervous dog or cat, always be sure to check with your veterinarian before administering these remedies to ensure it’s okay for your individual pet.
+A few drops can be added to the water bowl to help relax a nervous dog or cat, always be sure to check with your veterinarian before administering these remedies to ensure it’s okay for your pet.

 6. Keep Yourself Calm

 Animals pick up on our moods, so if you’re tense, your pet could be too.
-A recent behavioral study concluded that human emotions can be contagious to dogs, and a dog’s behavior could be influenced by their humans’ stress level.
+A recent behavioral study concluded that human emotions can be contagious to dogs, and a dog’s behavior could be influenced by their human stress level.
 So if you stay cool, it will help relax your pet as well.

 Lowering your pet’s stress level during the firework display will mean a happier and more peaceful holiday for you too!